What can you tell us about your new release, The Moon is Missing?

 What is a typical day like for you?

-What scene in The Year I Left was your favorite to write?
+What scene from The Moon is Missing was your favorite to write?